orchardtree/intro-the-shell-ide/README.md

 ## Define What a Shell Program Is

-The Shell is the program on your computer that takes in commands you type and takes action based on those commands.
+The shell is the program on your computer that takes in commands you type and takes action based on those commands.
 You can think of yourself as having a conversation with the computer.